Obsidian-W/Obsidian-travelblog/site/content/english/blog/HowTo-Mangystau.md

 Those three were family, accustomed to work together and had all the necessary camping and cooking guide.

 The driving time were so looooong and the road so confusing, I defo can't recommend going on your own.
 And don't even think about public transportation, there are barely any cities, and when there's one (or a village) you are still up to 100km away from something meaningful.
-Due to this, you cannot do it on a true budget as well, you need 💰💰 (I used RedMaya Travel btw, so I recommend them!)
+Due to this, you cannot do it on a true budget as well, you need money $$!
+(I used RedMaya Travel btw, so I recommend them!)

 ---